dbgate/dbgate-docs/content/archives.md

 weight: 40
 ---

-Archives or simply folders with data in JSONL (NDJSON) format.
+Archives are folders with data in JSONL (NDJSON) format.
+DbGate allows work with them very efficiently, you could import them into database, export them to other formats or directly edit data in archive.
+Archive behaves as a very fast and lighweight database stored in local files.

 ## JSONL format
 DbGate uses JSONL format internally everywhere.
 JSONL is text file, where every line contains JSON stringified row.
 DbGate assumes, that first line could contain header (also as JSON), with table structure.
 When you use JSONL with dynamic structure (without first fixed line), this format is standardized and could be loaded into many other tools.